unlimitediw/SVM/Project3.md

     * part 3: Multifeature Linear Soft SVM performance
         * It is really slow to train many features with linear soft svm since the kernel of it is X.T.dot(X) and it will take O(c * d ^ 2 * m ^ 2) to finish the model training, However to some kernel such as 'rbf', the time complexity will be only O(c * d * m ^ 2) which will be faster
         * The way to find best C: I simply run a loop with increasing of C value and train and test model in each loop to find the best C value.
+    * Part 4: detemine optimal value of C
+        * I use a serious of increasing C to test the performance of my multi features linear svm model.
+And will finally choose the C with highest performance.
         * The accuracy in relation to C:
             * ![](https://github.com/unlimitediw/SVM/blob/master/Image/Multifeature.png)
             * There is only a little improvement(less than 1%) with the usage of multi features and it is due to my pool computer performance which can not affort the parameters optimization process.